JeffersonLab/solid_release/howto.md

   (make change to code if needed) scons OPT=1 -j4 setenv PATH ${SoLID_GEMC}/source/${GEMC_VERSION}:${GEMC}:${PATH}
-  cd  $SoLID_GEMC/field
+  (do this on any other machine) cd  $SoLID_GEMC/field (do this on any other machine) wget https://solid.jlab.org/files/field/solenoid_v4.dat cd $SoLID_GEMC/script
-  wget https://solid.jlab.org/files/field/solenoid_v4.dat (on ifarm, no need to download the field map) cd $SoLID_GEMC/script
+  (on any other machine, modify gcard files to change FIELD_DIR to /mywork/solid_gemc/field) (running solid_gemc in graphic mode as follows) solid_gemc solid_SIDIS_He3_moved_full.gcard solid_gemc solid_PVDIS_LD2_moved_full.gcard
-  (if not on ifarm, modify gcard files to change FIELD_DIR to /mywork/solid_gemc/field before running solid_gemc in graphic mode as follows) solid_gemc solid_SIDIS_He3_moved_full.gcard solid_gemc solid_PVDIS_LD2_moved_full.gcard ctrl-d (to exit container)
+  ctrl-d (to exit container)